baileyferrari/TC25_VHOT_Manual/README.md

 ---

-# OPTIONAL / SELF-PACED - Step 8: Create Visualizations with Tableau Agent
+## Step 8 - OPTIONAL / SELF-PACED: Create Visualizations with Tableau Agent

 In this step, you'll use Tableau Agent to build three key visualizations based on your uploaded "Sales Cloud Data" source.

 ---

-## 1. Navigate to the Home Page
+### 1. Navigate to the Home Page

 - Click the **Tableau** logo or select **Home** from the left-hand navigation to return to the Home page.

 ---

-## 2. Access the Sales Cloud Data Source
+### 2. Access the Sales Cloud Data Source

 - Click the **Explore** tab in the left-hand sidebar.
 - Navigate to the **Default** project.